akmalbaquar/Masthan-chicken-center/README.md

-# Masthan Chicken Center Website
+# Masthan Brailour Poultry Traders Website

-A modern and responsive website for Masthan Chicken Center, featuring an admin dashboard for price management.
+A modern and responsive website for Masthan Brailour Poultry Traders, featuring an admin dashboard for price management.

 ## Project Structure